-Securities of companies having faced very severe and severe controversies pertaining to environmental issues as per MSCI are excluded.
-MSCI applies on the remaining investment universe an optimization aimed at complying notably with the following constraints:
+Second, MSCI applies on the remaining investment universe an optimization aimed at maximizing the average MSCI ESG Score of this universe while complying with the following constraints:

-- Compliance with the EU PAB regulation minimum requirements on carbon footprint reduction Carbon footprint reduction of 50% compared to the Parent Index Annual reduction of 7% of carbon footprint - Minimum allocation to "High Climate Impact Sector" which reflects that in the Parent Index and will be as high as that in the Parent Index
+- 1. Compliance with the EU CTB regulation minimum requirements on carbon footprint reduction Carbon footprint reduction of 30% compared to the Parent Index Annual reduction of 7% of carbon footprint - 2.
+Minimum allocation to "High Climate Impact Sector" which reflects that in the Parent Index and will be as high as that in the Parent Index - 3.
+Targeting an ex-ante tracking-error level of 0.75%